stccenter/COVID-19/analysis/CA - Air Pollution/Readme.md

 **What are the software requirements?**

 1. Python IDE
+2. Python 2.7 or above
-2. Anaconda 3
+3. Anaconda 3
-3. Microsoft Excel
+4. Microsoft Excel

 **How to set up the python environment and install packages?**
 1. Create a new python project with environment as conda